ChristophLabacher/fix-punctuation/README.md

 Replace with `$1-$2`

 ### No Hyphen Instead of an En-Dash
-*In between two words or two show a range, an en-dash is the right choice, not a hyphen.*
+*In between two words – or to show a range – an en-dash is the right choice, not a hyphen.*

 Search for `([ ])[-]([ ])`